healthyPlant/PhytoPipe/README.md

 $ snakemake  --configfile /path/to/PhytoPipe/config.yaml -s /path/to/PhytoPipe/Snakefile --config workDir=/path/to/output/folder flowCellDir=/path/to/Illumina/run --cores [number of cores ex.
 16] -n
 ```

 If dry-run (-n) succeeds, please remove '-n' parameter to run the pipeline.
-If you'd like to run it in the background, please use 'nohup' and '&'.
+If you'd like to run it in the background, please use 'nohup'.
 For example:
 ```shell
 $ nohup snakemake  --configfile /path/to/PhytoPipe/config.yaml -s /path/to/PhytoPipe/Snakefile --config workDir=/path/to/output/folder fastqDir=/path/to/input/fastq/folder --cores [number of cores ex.
 16] &
 ```
 **Important:** For workDir and fastqDir paths, full paths must be used.

-You can view progress or errors in the file 'nohup.out'
+You can view progress or errors in the file 'nohup.out' by the command

 `more nohup.out`